 Using the mat can take some getting used to at first.
 Therefore, it is important that you familiarize yourself with the differences in advance and find the right product for you.
 The multiple pressure from the hard nubs may take some getting used to.
 If you have never laid on an acupressure mat before, you should choose a mat with many nubs, because the weight of the body is better distributed on it.

-This is how you can prevent trigger points in the neck in the future
+How to prevent trigger points in the neck in the future

 You now know what you can do about pain caused by trigger points in the neck.
 But it's even better if they don't develop in the first place.
 It is important that you pay attention to a healthy posture of your back and neck in everyday life and avoid bad postures.
 If you have to sit a lot at work, make sure you get enough exercise to compensate.
 Try to reduce stress through relaxation exercises and react early on if you feel pain.